 Understanding the CMHC Mortgage Changes

-The Canada Mortgage and Housing Corporation announced a tightening of its underwriting criteria on Thursday.
-In this article, we will cover what these changes will mean to you, the importance of credit when buying a home, how to boost your credit score, and other great tips on how to qualify for a mortgage.
+In this article, we will cover what these CMHC mortgage changes will mean to you over the long term, who qualifies for CMHC mortgage now, the importance of credit when buying a home, how to boost your credit score, and other great tips on how to qualify for a mortgage.

-- The country’s national housing agency said it was changing the credit rating needed to get mortgage insurance, up from from 600 points to 680 points.
+- The credit rating needed to get mortgage insurance went up from 600 to 680 points.

 - If you do not meet the criteria outlined above, you may not qualify for an insured mortgage with CMHC after July 1st.
-That being said, you may still qualify with the mortgage insurer Genworth – as they have indicated they will not follow CMHC in tightening mortgage insurance eligibility
+That being said, you may still qualify with the mortgage insurer Genworth – as they have indicated they will not follow the CMHC mortgage rule changes in terms of tightening the mortgage insurance eligibility.

 - If you’re not sure if you fulfill the criteria, but would like to know, click here to find out the amount of mortgage you qualify for, estimate your mortgage payments, lock in an interest rate.

 To those of you who’ve been wondering how to avoid CMHC insurance, please get in touch with one of our experts who will evaluate your financial situation based on which they will be able to offer the right guidance.
 For those of you who would like to know more about CMHC insurance, Sterling Edmonton discusses some quick facts in the next section.